windwill/macroesg/README.md

 recessionchol.csv: Cholesky decomposition for recession periods

+glm_all_Recession.csv: Logistic model parameters for predicting recession periods.
+It is an output of the fundmapping program

 dsge_foa.csv: DSGE first order approximation used for economic factor simulation

 dsge_shocks.csv: distribution of soruces of risk